cuzfrog/sbt-tmpfs/README.md

 (But this seems not working?
 Help requested..)

 ### Debug info:
 sbt-tmpfs has thorough debug log.
-Set log level to debug to tasks respectively:
+Set log level to debug in tasks respectively:

     logLevel in tmpfsOn := Level.Debug
     logLevel in tmpfsLink := Level.Debug